|

 Your

-CV must be very clearly set out and detailled.
-It
+CV must be very clearly set out and

-should be accompanied by a handwritten covering
+detailled.
+It should be accompanied by a

-letter.
+handwritten covering letter.

-Whatever post you are trying for, be well dressed
+Whatever post you are trying for, be well

-for the interview.
-Interviewers pay a lot of
+dressed for the interview.
+Interviewers

-attention to your appearance.
+pay a lot of attention to your

-Be careful not to seem to be pretentious about your
+Be careful not to seem to be pretentious

-knowledge and don't exaggerate your professional
+about your knowledge and don't exaggerate

-competence.
+your professional competence.

-Don't forget that the local market has a high rate
+Don't forget that the local market has a

-of unemployment, be careful not to throw away an
+high rate of unemployment, be careful not

-opportunity once you have already got as far as
+already got as far as getting an

-getting an interview.
+interview.

-Stress your real competence, your ease of adaption,
+Stress your real competence, your ease of

-your mobility, your ability to work in a team and
+adaption, your mobility, your ability to

-your desire to bring in your experience.
+work in a team and your desire to bring in

 Our